sjulier/Refactored_ORB_SLAM2/README.md

 It has been succesfully built on Ubunutu (18.04-22.04), Windows 10 and 11 (natively and on WSL2), Intel Mac and M1 Mac.

-## Difference of execution against the original ORB_SLAM2:
+## User-visible changes from the original ORB-SLAM2:

 1. All executables are installed in `./Install/bin` and the suffix "_d" is used to denote debug builds.